wizardamigos/app/curriculum/lesson063/description.en.md

 ---
 {
-  "title": "Code Combat (Medical Attention)", "duration": "5:11"
+  "title": "Code Combat (Desert Combat)",
+  "duration": "6:36"
 }
 ---

-And some more practice :-)
+Do not use an infinite loop this time, but rather repeat it for a while and then do something else.